Gender Discrimination - Austin

 Additionally, some Texas Cities (Austin, Dallas, Houston, Plano, and San Antonio) have passed ordinances prohibiting sexual orientation discrimination within the city limits.
 Although an employee may not have a private right of action under the city ordinance, they may still provide LGBT employees with some protection against discrimination in the workplace.

 Both federal and state laws prohibit many employers from discriminating against employees based on the employee’s pregnancy.
 Specifically, these laws limit an employer's ability to negatively impact the terms and conditions of an employment because the employee is pregnant or was previously pregnant.
-Contact an Austin employment lawyer with out firm to talk more about pregnancy discrimination in the workplace.
+Contact an Austin employment lawyer with our firm to talk more about pregnancy discrimination in the workplace.

 In addition to preventing pregnancy discrimination, the law also requires certain employers to provide employees with maternity leave or paternity leave.
 For example, the Family Medical Leave Act (FMLA) may require an employer to provide an employee with up to 12 weeks of maternity or paternity leave.
 In fact, this law often provides for maternity or paternity leave upon the adoption of a child.
-Feel free to schedule a consultation with an Austin employment lawyer in our firm to discuss your employment rights.Worried about Workplace Retaliation?
+Feel free to schedule a consultation with an Austin employment lawyer in our firm to discuss your employment rights.Worried About Workplace Retaliation?

 Federal and state laws prohibit many employers from retaliating against an employee who complains about sexual harassment or gender discrimination.
 However, Title VII of the Civil Rights Act of 1964 and the Texas Labor Code do not offer protections to all employees.
 For example, an employee is probably not protected from retaliation by only complaining about general harassment what is not related to a protected category (such as race, religion, gender, national origin, disability, etc).
-To better understand your rights when complaining about discrimination in the workplace, schedule a consultation with an Austin employment layer with Stacy Cole Law, P.C.Schedule a Consultation with An Austin Employment Lawyer Today
+To better understand your rights when complaining about discrimination in the workplace, schedule a consultation with an Austin employment lawyer with Stacy Cole Law, P.C.Schedule a Consultation With an Austin Employment Lawyer Today

 If you would like to schedule a consultation with an Austin employment lawyer, contact our law firm today.
 Remember, there are often short deadlines when pursuing employment discrimination claims.
 If you do not bring your claim within the applicable time period, you may lose your right to pursue your case.